grpc/proposal/A83-xds-gcp-authn-filter.md

 Next, we will implement the lifecycle of Filter objects, which differs between client-side and server-side Filters.
-This will be implemented separately in `XdsNameResolver` and `XdsServerWrapper` respectively, due to the structural differences in configuration: client-side has a single `HttpConnectionManager` directly containing filters, while server-side can have multiple `FilterChain` and an optional `default_filter_chain`, each containing an `HttpConnectionManager` and its filters.
+This will be implemented separately in `XdsNameResolver` and `XdsServerWrapper` respectively, due to the structural differences in their configurations.

-To keep track of track of individual filter chains across LDS updates, we'll be using their unique names.
-Since filter chain names are optional but must be unique if provided, the implementation will generates names based on the list order (e.g., `chain_0`, `chain_1`).
-If present, `default_filter_chain` is tracked independently.
+The filter state is scoped to `HttpConnectionManager` (HCM) instance.

+On the client-side, each `XdsNameResolver` has a single HCM, which contains a single list of L7 filters.

+Server-side, however, may have multiple `FilterChain` instances (from the `filter_chains` repeated field and an optional `default_filter_chain`), each with its own HCM and L7 filters.
+To keep track of individual L4 filter chains across LDS updates, we'll use their unique names.
+The state will not be retained for any unnamed L4 filter chain.

-Filter instances are shut down when either they are removed from their `HttpConnectionManager` or when their `HttpConnectionManager` is removed (which may happen at client or server shutdown).
+Filter instances are shut down when they are removed from their HCM, or when the HCM itself is removed (e.g., during client or server shutdown).

 ##### Go

-TODO(dfawley): Fill this in.
+TODO(dfawley, easwars): Fill this in.

 ### Filter Behavior